Code-Slaughter/-Giant-Mayor-a-VR-Game-Demo/README.md

 Here is the link for you to see the final presentation of this game: [CLICK ME](https://www.youtube.com/watch?v=BPuymwXoFCc)

+If you are interested in this game, welcome to contact me with approaches provided in [my profile](https://github.com/Code-Slaughter)

 ## Game synopsis
 The “Giant Mayor” is in an evaluation period, and his/her duty is to ensure the prosperity of the city.
 The player needs to complete several tasks to become a